OpenSourceJesus/HolyBlender/README.md

 Currently, exporting mesh objects from Blender won't work properly unless a version of Unity is installed.

 This project's translation tools rely on my forks of CSharpToPython (https://github.com/OpenSourceJesus/CSharpToPython) and py2many (https://github.com/OpenSourceJesus/py2many).
 Additionally, UnityToBevy relies on my fork of Blender_bevy_components_workflow (https://github.com/OpenSourceJesus/Blender_bevy_components_workflow).
-Running the 'make install_' commands will install the corresponding forks.
+Running the 'python3 install_' commands will install the corresponding forks.

 # Support
 Use this webpage to know what should be done in the future of this project (and what has been done) and feel free to add issues (entries) to it: 'https://github.com/OpenSourceJesus/HolyBlender/issues'.
 Also, my email is 'gileadcosman@gmail.com', and I would love to respond to any questions or comments you have.